 Nobody likes to look at their cat litter box.
-Turn an ordinary thrifted piece of furniture into a new litter box cabinet with just a few steps and hide that unsightly thing for good!
+Turn an ordinary thrifted piece of furniture into a new litter box cabinet furniture with just a few steps and hide that unsightly thing for good!

-This month’s thrift store challenge was born out of necessity!
 Nobody likes to talk about the downside to owning cats, and that’s the litter box.
 We have always had a laundry room to hide the cat box in, but in this house our laundry room is an unfinished space in the basement.
 There is a big hole next to some of the ducting in that room and I worry that our trouble makers would find their way into the wall through that hole.

 DIY Litter Box Cabinet

-My thrift store cabinet was at one time in it’s life the base to a hutch.
+My thrift store cabinet was at one time in it’s life the base to an entertainment hutch.
 The top was pretty banged up and it had some ugly hardware that had to go.
 And yes, in case you were wondering, those ARE my eclipse glasses.
 What better time to do a little DIY project than during the eclipse?

 What you’ll need for your DIY litter box cabinet